Bulletin #7038, Maple Syrup Quality Control Manual

 Be Observant

 Maple sap and syrup pick up off-flavors easily.
-Be sure that particles from exhaust pipes of tractors do not float into gathering pails or tanks.
-If sap has contact with any petroleum product it is especially dangerous.
+Be sure that particles from the exhaust pipes of tractors do not float into gathering pails or tanks.
+If sap has contact with any petroleum product, it is especially dangerous.
+Mildew, rodent nests, mothballs, manure, and other strong smells have the potential to be picked up in the sap and syrup.

 Sap Ice

-Ice formed in sap buckets can help keep sap cool in storage; however, many sugarmakers throw it away because they believe that it contains very little sugar.
-With today’s high fuel costs, you may wish to check the sugar content of melted ice before deciding whether or not to keep it.
+Ice formed in sap buckets can help keep sap cool in storage.
+However, many sugarmakers throw it away because they believe that it contains very little sugar.
+Whatever your approach, keep sap as cool as possible to minimize microbial growth before processing.

 Sap Filtering

-You’ll need to filter sap through multiple filters, first through a coarse filter to remove bark, small wood shavings and debris, then through a finer filter.
-Removing foreign materials from the sap before it is evaporated will usually upgrade syrup by at least one grade, a higher price for a small investment.
+You’ll need to filter sap to remove bark, small wood shavings, and debris prior to concentrating sap in a reverse osmosis unit (RO) or processing in the evaporator.
 Change all sap filters often and keep them clean to avoid off-flavors.
-(Please see manufacturer’s information regarding the care of filters.)
-For filtering sap, many sugarmakers use filtering materials that are available from maple equipment suppliers.
+(Please see the manufacturer’s information regarding the care of filters).
+Many sugarmakers use filtering materials available from maple equipment suppliers to filter sap.

 Sap Tanks

 Tanks should be located outside the sugarhouse, preferably on the north or northwest side, away from direct sunlight.
-A loose covering over the storage tanks will prevent rain and foreign materials from lowering the quality of the sap.
+A roof or loose covering over the storage tanks will prevent rain and foreign materials from lowering the quality of the sap.
+Some producers invest in dairy chilling tanks to hold concentrated sap under refrigeration.

 Quality Continues in the Sugarhouse: Processing Sap